Curt Leskanic: Career

 Leskanic was drafted in the eighth round of the 1989 baseball amateur entry draft out of Louisiana State University by the Cleveland Indians, but was traded in 1992 to the Minnesota Twins with Oscar Múñoz for Paul Sorrento.
 Later that same year, he was drafted by the Colorado Rockies in the 1992 Expansion Draft.
 In 1993, he made his major league debut with the Rockies.

 In 2004, during the Kansas City Royals' disastrous 58–104 season, he was released on June 18.
 On June 22, he was picked up by the Boston Red Sox and then made three appearances during the 2004 ALCS against the New York Yankees and was credited with the Game 4 win.
 His 1 1/3 innings of shutout baseball during Game 4 were the last he would ever throw; he retired following the 2004 season.
 He did make a return to Fenway Park for Opening Day 2005; there he received his World Series ring, as well as a large ovation.
 For Opening Day 2008, he got to carry out the World Series trophy.

 Leskanic was a Little League coach in Florida and a scouting consultant for Boston before joining the Red Sox professional scouting staff for the 2008 season.

 Personal life

 Leskanic has a son, Brandon, and two daughters, Chloe and Chandler.
+His cousin Katrina Leskanich was the lead singer of Katrina and the Waves, known for their 1985 hit "Walking on Sunshine."